 Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
 The timely completion of our clinical trials in accordance with their protocols depends, among other things, on our ability to recruit a sufficient number of eligible patients to participate and remain in the trial until its conclusion.
 Patients may be unwilling to participate in our clinical trials because of negative publicity from adverse events related to novel therapeutic approaches, competitive clinical trials for similar patient populations, the existence of current treatments or for other reasons, including the ongoing COVID-19 pandemic.
-Any delays related to patient enrollment or difficulties related to patient retention could result in increased costs, delays in advancing our product candidates, delays in testing the effectiveness of our product candidates or termination of the clinical trials altogether.
+Any delays related to patient enrollment or retention could result in increased costs, delays in advancing our product candidates, delays in testing the effectiveness of our product candidates or termination of the clinical trials altogether.
 We may not be able to identify, recruit and enroll a sufficient number of patients, or those with the required or desired characteristics, to complete our clinical trials in a timely manner.
 Patient enrollment and trial completion is affected by many factors, including the:

-- size and nature of the patient population and process for identifying patients; - proximity and availability of clinical trial sites for prospective patients; - ability of patients to travel to clinical trial sites; - eligibility and exclusion criteria for the trial; - design of the clinical trial; - safety profile, to date, of the product candidate under study; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of our approach; - approval of competing product candidates currently under investigation for the treatment of similar diseases or conditions, or competing clinical trials for similar product candidates or targeting patient populations meeting our patient eligibility criteria; - severity of the disease under investigation; - degree of progression of the patient's disease at the time of enrollment and throughout the clinical trial; - ability to obtain and maintain patient consent;

-- risk that enrolled patients will drop out before completion of the trial; - patient referral practices of physicians; and - ability to adequately monitor patients during and after treatment.
+- size and nature of the patient population and process for identifying patients; - proximity and availability of clinical trial sites for prospective patients; - ability of patients to travel to clinical trial sites; - eligibility and exclusion criteria for the trial; - design of the clinical trial; - safety profile, to date, of the product candidate under study; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of our approach; - approval of competing product candidates currently under investigation for the treatment of similar diseases or conditions, or competing clinical trials for similar product candidates or targeting patient populations meeting our patient eligibility criteria; severity of the disease under investigation; - degree of progression of the patient's disease at the time of enrollment and throughout the clinical trial; - ability to obtain and maintain patient consent; - risk that enrolled patients will drop out before completion of the trial; - patient referral practices of physicians; and - ability to adequately monitor patients during and after treatment.

 Enrollment risks are heightened with respect to indications that are rare or orphan diseases, which may limit the pool of patients that may be enrolled in our planned clinical trials.
-For example, we are developing KER-047 for the treatment of IRIDA, which is a rare, inherited form of iron deficiency anemia with a worldwide prevalence estimated to be less than one person in 1,000,000.
-As a result, we have encountered difficulties enrolling participants in our ongoing Phase 2 clinical trial evaluating KER-047 for the treatment of IRIDA due, in part, to the small size of this patient population.
+For example, we are developing KER-047 for the treatment of FOP, which is a rare genetic disease, affecting an estimated 3,500 people worldwide.
+As a result, we may encounter difficulties enrolling subjects in our clinical trials evaluating KER-047 for the treatment of FOP due, in part, to the small size of this patient population.
 In addition, our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials in such clinical trial site.

-Delays related to patient enrollment and difficulties related to patient retention may result in increased costs or may affect the timing or outcome of our future clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our product candidates.
+Delays related to patient enrollment or retention may result in increased costs or may affect the timing or outcome of our future clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our product candidates.